When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Experiments

 In this section, we validate the Stage-CIL paradigm and the Stage-Bench benchmark.
 We first establish the performance of various state-of-the-art (SOTA) CIL and DIL methods on this new benchmark, revealing the unique challenges posed by intra-class evolution.
-We then show STAGE effectively addresses these challenges.
-Finally, a comprehensive ablation study and visual analysis are provided to dissect the key components of our approach.
+We then show STAGE effectively addresses these challenges and analyze its key components through ablation studies.